| MP3 |

 GT-10B USB |

-BOSS GT-10B used as a clean interface for recording (no effects or amp sim),
+BOSS GT-10B used as a clean interface for

 Octavius Squeezer is in front receiving my bass signal.
 Sounds are the